 Dry Eye: Causes and Treatment

-Dry eye treatment in NYCDry eye, also known as dry eye syndrome or keratoconjunctivitis sicca, is a chronic condition that can affect your enjoyment of many of life’s pleasures.
+Dry eye, also known as dry eye syndrome or keratoconjunctivitis sicca, is a chronic condition that can affect your enjoyment of many of life’s pleasures.
 Reading, driving, watching a movie or wearing contact lenses may all become a struggle as you blink and rub your eyes throughout the day.

 Here, experienced New York City ophthalmologist Dr. Gregory Pamel reviews causes and treatment options for dry eye.